Photos and stories: new study explores hope in kids with cancer

 Summary

 This study looks at how children with cancer (ages 12-25) and their families experience hope while taking part in early-phase clinical trials.
-Researchers will use photos and interviews to understand their hopes and challenges.
-The goal is to design better ways to support families during difficult cancer treatment.
+Researchers will use photos and interviews to understand how hope changes over time.
+The goal is to find better ways to support families during treatment.

 Get updates